Clogged Ducts

 What causes a clogged duct?

-• Engorgement - At the beginning of breastfeeding, milk transitions from colostrum to mature milk, and the volume of milk increases significantly.
+Engorgement - At the beginning of breastfeeding, milk transitions from colostrum to mature milk, and the volume of milk increases significantly.
 The more copious amount of milk and other fluid can cause swelling, putting pressure on the ducts.
 That pressure makes the diameter of the duct more narrow, making it hard for the milk to travel through the duct in that spot.
 If milk is not removed regularly and frequently, the breasts become overfull.
 Also, if you had fluids during the birth, this can contribute to the pressure on the ducts.
 (7) Engorgement can happen anytime during your nursing journey.
-Keeping your baby skin to skin and nursing often 24 hours a day keeps milk flowing and prevents severe engorgement.
+Keeping your baby skin to skin and nursing often during the day and night will keep the milk flowing and prevent severe engorgement.

-• Timed feedings - if you watch the clock instead of your baby for feeding cues, you may stretch time too long between feedings.
+Timed feedings - if you watch the clock instead of your baby for feeding cues, you may stretch time too long between feedings.
 It is normal for babies to nurse every 2-3 hours and sometimes grab a snack in between.
-As babies get older, they often come to the breast for comfort and food.
+Babies often come to the breast for comfort and food as they get older.
 Those small snacks make your breasts less full.
 Allowing your baby to follow their natural feeding pattern means your breasts never become overfull from too much time between some milk removal.
 Nursing a distracted older baby in a sling is excellent for giving them a new and exciting view of the world as you walk with them while they can nurse at the same time.

 Baby’s latch - Your baby uses their whole body to feed.
 They have to be comfortable in order to be able to latch deeply.
-Any tightness or restriction in any of the muscles they use to latch and breastfeed can make feeding hard.
+Any tightness or restriction in any muscles they use to latch and breastfeed can make feeding hard.
 They may end up compressing an area of breast tissue.
-It may mean they cannot latch deeply and effectively empty the breast (although your breasts are never completely empty).
-There can be several reasons for tightness, a shallow latch or difficulties with efficient milk removal, including how they were positioned in utero, their birth and oral restrictions.
-Meeting with a skilled IBCLC (International Board Certified Lactation Consultant) who can evaluate your baby’s oral function, reflexes and positioning at the breast can help you decide how to best help them be more comfortable and capable of a deep latch.
+It may mean they cannot latch deeply and effectively to empty the breast (although your breasts are never completely empty).
+There can be several reasons for tightness causing a shallow latch or difficulties with efficient milk removal, including how they were positioned in utero, their birth, and oral restrictions.
+Meeting with a skilled IBCLC (International Board Certified Lactation Consultant) who can evaluate your baby’s oral function, reflexes, and positioning at the breast can help you decide how to best help them be more comfortable and capable of a deep latch.

 How to get rid of a clogged duct